Last updated on May 12, 2022.

-When cybersecurity teams think about the Domain Name System (DNS) at all, they’re most likely to think about it in terms of external traffic.
+When cybersecurity teams think about the Domain Name System (DNS) at all, they’re most likely to think about it in terms of external web servers, not the internal servers which sit inside the DMZ.

 To make this happen, security teams put all kinds of filters and firewalls in place to secure external DNS queries.
 They want the ability to monitor, redirect, or simply block that traffic before an outside connection is made.
 They want to check the patterns of DNS queries and guard against the ones which indicate the presence of inappropriate or malicious activity.